 Classic Thai tastes of chilli, lime, garlic, mint and coriander combine with fat-free squid to make a delicious summer salad.
 I love squid, but you could equally use prawns or beef (if you must!) which has been seasoned with oil and lightly griddled.
-This is adapted from a Rick Stein recipe.

 Thai hot and sour squid salad